 As befits such an estate, country pursuits are legion and suit every taste, age, and ability.
 There’s golf, archery, fly fishing, shooting, horse riding and pony trekking.
 Then again, off-road driving, cricket, croquet or quoits are alternative pastimes.
 The hotel hosts themed breaks throughout the year, and it makes a superb venue for weddings and civil ceremonies.

 We chose to explore the idyllic parkland and walled kitchen garden.
 A ramble past contentedly grazing deer takes you to the picturesque summerhouse, lakes, and waterfalls.
 The walled garden deserves a special mention, four acres restored by Susan Cunliffe-Lister, an award-winning gardener.
 It provides food for the restaurant and cookery school, and flowers for the hotel.
 It is a riot of colour, full of butterflies, bees, and birdsong.

 Falconry was our memorable activity.
 A Gothic-styled Orangery that had previously fallen into ruin is now a centre for birds of prey.
-Flying eagle, Snowy, and Tawny owls is life-affirming.
+Flying Eagle, Snowy, and Tawny owls is a life-affirming experience.

 Swinton Park’s dedication to the environment is impressive.
 As well as the excellent stewardship of the estate, the restaurant has won awards for recycling and sourcing.
-The hotel has reduced carbon footprint with energy efficiencies, and now has the highest sustainability ratings of any hotel in the UK.
+The hotel has reduced its carbon footprint with energy efficiency.
+It now claims the highest sustainability ratings of any hotel in the UK.
 Proof that luxury is compatible with green credentials.

 Swinton Park is a memorably unique combination of ancestral family home and leading luxury hotel.
 Now I’m saving up for that turret room suite!